Learning-something-deep/adaptive-traffic-control-nstep_sarsa/README.md

 # Adaptive traffic control system using Reinforcement Learning

-Copyright 2020, Akshay Kekuda, R. Anirudh, Mithun Krishnan.
-All rights reserved.

-This project implements n-step SARSA algorithm to tackle the traffic congestion problem.
+This project implements **n-step SARSA** algorithm to tackle the traffic congestion problem.
 The dependencies for this project are listed under the requirements.txt file.
 Make sure that the required dependencies are installed.

 We use SUMO[Simulation of Urban MObility] V1.6 package to simulate traffic patterns on which the algorithm has been tested.
 Details of SUMO installation can be found at https://sumo.dlr.de/docs/Installing.html